jcsibajam/sf_hate_crimes/README.md

 **Ongoing monitoring of hate crime trends**

 This analysis covers hate crimes from 2020 to 2024, but patterns of violence can shift over time due to changes in social attitudes, political events, or policy measures.
 A long-term study could reveal whether certain years consistently see spikes in hate crimes or if certain communities experience worsening conditions over time.
 Continuous monitoring would help determine if 2021 was an anomaly or part of a larger trend, and whether efforts to address hate crimes are making a measurable impact.
+After analyzing my research results, I looked into San Francisco news reports to better understand the June 2021 spike in Anti-Asian hate crimes.
+One key finding comes from Anguiano (2022), who reported that a single individual was allegedly responsible for half of the reported Anti-Asian incidents in San Francisco that year.
+According to the article, this individual vandalized 20 different stores across the city, primarily targeting Chinese-owned businesses.
+This raises important questions about how one person’s actions can significantly impact crime statistics and whether hate crime data should also account for repeat offenders when analyzing trends.

 **Investigating underreporting of hate crimes**